cryptoskillz/htmxfun/jam_frontend/readme.md

 It is bascically a copy of all the core functions of eleventy.
 It is created specifically to suit my needs and is set up to deploy my sites as quickly as possible in a format that suots me.
 It may not be for you and that's ok.

-frontend

-\_source

-this folder contains all the NJK files to be copied across in this folder if there is an asssets folder it will copy it all across
+The following has been directly stolen from eleventy

+frontmatter
+layout
+nunjucks support

 \_data

     env.js
     set the var to be used in NJK

     api.js
     not working yet and may never work as we may replace this with htmx

 \_includes

     njk files to include

 \_site

-this where the statically genrated site is copied to
+    this where the statically genrated site is built

+\_source

+    this folder contains all the NJK files to be copied across in this folder if there is an asssets folder it will copy it all across

 usage